AnnuJoshi/data-interview-prep/company_specific/DoorDash/practice/practice_python.md

 <details>
 <summary>12.
 Hacker Rank Practice 16 June 2025 </summary>

+#### Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
+Print the decimal value of each fraction on a new line with  places after the decimal.
 ```python
 ''' NOTES:
 - round is case sensitive, its built in no need to import anything
 - / standard division operator; always returns a floating-point number
 - // floor division operator ; result to the nearest integer
 - (-5) // 2 would give -3 since it rounds down toward negative infinity

 '''
 def plusMinus(arr):